-'We were seconds away from saving him'
+'Hero' dies in Brazil tower block inferno

 São Paulo Governor Márcio França described it as "an accident waiting to happen".

-According to residents, Ricardo, whom they called Tattoed, had already escaped the blaze when he decided to help those on the higher floors get out.
+According to residents, Mr Pinheiro, whom they called Tattooed, had already escaped the blaze when he decided to help those on the higher floors get out.

 Jéssica Matos, 20, told Folha newspaper that she passed Ricardo on the second floor of the staircase.
 "I'm going upstairs to send the people down," he reportedly shouted.

-Gerivaldo Araújo told Brazil's G1 news portal that Ricardo had wanted to help the most vulnerable.
+Gerivaldo Araújo told Brazil's G1 news portal that Mr Pinheiro had wanted to help the most vulnerable.
 "Many women lived alone and had children and he came back to help rescue these families," the 42-year-old resident said.

-Another resident said that Ricardo, who had an image of Batman tattoed on his neck, had acted like a hero himself.
+Another resident said that Mr Pinheiro, who had an image of Batman tattoed on his neck, had acted like a hero himself.

-A man who said that he worked with Ricardo unloading fruit and vegetable at the market said he had begged his friend not to go back into the building but that he insisted.
+A man who said that he worked with Mr Pinheiro unloading fruit and vegetable at the market said he had begged his friend not to go back into the building but that he insisted.

 'Get me out'